Walmart cuts hours at 2 of its 10 supercenter stores in Charleston area

-The world's largest retailer and South Carolina's biggest private-sector employer is cutting out the graveyard shift at some locations as it tightens its belt to cut costs.
+The world's largest retailer and South Carolina's biggest private-sector employer is cutting out the graveyard shift at some locations as it tightens its belt to trim costs.

 In the Charleston area, two of the 10 Walmart Supercenter stores are no longer open 24 hours.